-I have learned early on the importance of having fresh ideas to write about.
-This is an area where most artists struggle.
+I have learned many years ago about the importance of having fresh ideas to write about.
+This is an area where many artists struggle.
 The end result is walking away from the computer.
-You have heard me talk about the importance of blogging on a consistent schedule.
-In this post I am going to cover 7 blog post ideas for artist blogs so you will never have to look at a blank screen again.
+In this post, I am going to talk about 7 blog post ideas for artist blogs so you will never have to look at a blank screen again and you can start driving more traffic to your art website.

 You have heard me say in the past, “Being more productive with your time will increase the value of your time.”